ACE Open: Description

-The organisation is located in the Lion Arts Centre (the former location of the AEAF) in the West End of North Terrace, in an area specifically designed for artistic use, including a gallery, office space and artist's studios.
+The organisation, which is also known as Adelaide Contemporary Experimental, is located in the Lion Arts Centre (the former location of the AEAF) in the West End of North Terrace, in an area specifically designed for artistic use, including a gallery, office space and artist's studios.
 It also incorporates a free space, formerly the Dark Horsey bookshop, which can be used for events and other purposes, and includes the former Feast Festival rooms across the laneway.
 It presents an annual program of free exhibitions by South Australian, Australian and international artists, and hosts events including artist talks, workshops, celebrations and screenings.

-ACE Open's vision is to "transform, expand, create and understand our world through contemporary art".
-Its mission is: "ACE Open provides space for artists and audiences to champion creativity, forge connection and break new ground in contemporary art".

 ACE Open is a member of Contemporary Art Organisations Australia (CAOA, formerly CAOs), a network of "public, independent, non-collecting contemporary art organisations" from around Australia that serves is an advocacy body for Australian small to medium contemporary visual arts bodies, thus helping to promote the work of living artists.

 Governance

-Its inaugural CEO was Liz Nowell, former CEO of CACSA.
+ACE Open's inaugural CEO in 2017 was Liz Nowell, former CEO of CACSA.
 Nowell was appointed director of the Institute of Modern Art Brisbane in March 2019.